rob-myers/rob-myers.github.io/docs/plan.md

 ### _Objective_ i.e. intro

-- Include some images of Geomorphs, possibly with/without meta polygons
+- Include images of Geomorphs with description 🚧

 ### _Constraints_

-- Link to a CodeSandbox
+- Link to a CodeSandbox 🚧
 - Image of a navpath and a raycast
 - Image related to Bardo Thodol
 - Different Geomorphs being connected